pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 184    }
 185}
 186@end

 ```

-Run the app and you should see:
+Run the app and check console output:

 ```
 `1Received message: Hello on channel hello-world-channel at 15844898827972406
 `
 ```

-### Walkthrough
+## Walkthrough

-Order of operations:
-- Configure PubNub client
-- Add status and message listeners
-- Subscribe to a channel
-- Publish a message on connect

-#### Configuring PubNub
+Minimal configuration to connect:

 ```
 1// Initialize and configure PubNub client instance